dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 pret·ti·fy
 :   make (someone or something) appear superficially pretty or attractive

-This step isn't necessary, but it does help to look at code or data when it looks readable or "pretty".
+Although this step isn't necessary, it does help to look at code or data when it looks readable or "pretty".

 The original data set looked like this: